open-quantum-safe/oqs-demos/openssh/USAGE.md

    type `yes` to add the host to the `known_hosts` and authenticate the user `oqs` with its default password `oqs.pw`.

 Congratulations, you just connected from one docker container to another in a quantum safe manner!
-To see how to use this in a more practical setting, see how to use docker to quantum safely connect to a remote host in [USAGE.md](USAGE.md#Using-oqs-ssh-for-quantum-safe-remote-access-with-minimal-intrusion).
+To use this in a more practical setting, see how to use docker to quantum safely connect to a remote host in section **Using oqs-ssh for quantum safe remote access with minimal intrusion** down below.

 ## Access the man pages of oqs-ssh